-This plan has been posted to the following: the Faculty of Arts website (www.arts.ubc.ca) and the child or unit levels plans will be posted on the unit's Departmental website.
+- 1. This plan has been posted on the operational Unit's departmental website with an alert noting its availability. - 2.
 Additionally, hardcopies have been posted on Health and Safety boards and in the main departmental office and at/near the worksite entry.
+A QR code or other note indicating the address/location where it is available can also be used.